Tuesday, January 31, 2012

 Crossed by Ally Condie

 As in Matched, Crossed continues the saga of Ky and Cassia, this time told through both of their voices.
-As we learned in the first book, Ky as an Aberration has been sent out to the Outer Provinces supposedly for six months.
-But we learn in Crossed that he is a decoy villager.
+From the first novel it was revealed that Ky, as an Aberration, has been sent out to the Outer Provinces supposedly for six months.
+But in Crossed it is revealed that he is a decoy villager.
 He along with other Aberrations are placed in specific areas in an attempt to make the Enemy believe that the Society still occupies these areas.
 They are given a warm coat, but only enough water and provisions to keep them alive until the Enemy kills them.
 The Society promises the Aberrations that after a six month tour of duty, they will be given "Citizen" status.
 However, no one has ever survived long enough to achieve this.

 But for Ky, the Outer Provinces are his home.
 And he doesn't plan on sticking around to die.
 One night Ky along with Vick Roberts and a young boy name Eli escape into the Carving - a large series of canyons, during an Enemy attack.
 Ky's intent is to make it back into the Society to meet up with Cassia.
 But what he doesn't know is that Cassia is on her way to try to meet up with him.